Why Shade Matters at Great American Ball Park

 Ohio summers combine heat with significant humidity, making hydration essential.
 Bring substantially more water than you'd expect to need.
 Light-colored, breathable clothing helps manage heat, and sunscreen on exposed areas is important.
 The riverfront location provides wind that offers natural cooling—use it to your advantage by selecting seats where breezes reach you.

-Position yourself at the back of your third base section to maximize overhang shadow coverage as the sun angle shifts through the afternoon.
+Position yourself at the back of your first base section to maximize overhang shadow coverage as the sun angle shifts through the afternoon.
 If you have a club level seat, take advantage of the air-conditioned club areas during slower game moments.
 The stadium's river views are spectacular—you can step outside shaded sections briefly for photos and views, then return to the cooling shade.